Frequently asked questions

 Need help logging in?
 Email studystays@unsw.edu.au with your Student ID

-Anyone in the community can register as a provider.
+Anyone in the community can register as a provider to list a room or property adhering to our accommodation guidelines.

 I am having trouble registering